muller2002/marlena.app/content/english/cv.md

 * Since 2021: Active member of the Paderborn University's student council for computer science and mathematics
   * 2022: Election management of the student elections of the Faculty of Electrical Engineering, Computer Science and Mathematics.
   * 2023: Chair of the Student Election Committee of the Faculty of Electrical Engineering, Computer Science and Mathematics
+  * since 2023: Member of the "Rechnerbetreung Fachschaft Mathe/Info" (IT support of the student council for computer science and mathematics)
+  * 2023/2024: Member of the Mathematics Institutes Board of Directors
+  * 2023/2024: Member of the "Qualitätsverbesserungskomission EIM" (Quality Improvement Commission of the Faculty of Electrical Engineering, Computer Science and Mathematics)
+  * 2023/2024: Member of the examination board for mathematics.
+  * 2023/2024: Member of the study contents commission for mathematics and computer science
 * 2019-2023: member of german civil protection
-  * Member of the DRK (german red cross) Herford-Stadt
+  * Member of the DRK (german red cross)
   * Deployment in the areas of ambulance service, support service and technology and safety
   * Head of operations at first-aid services